-I had to start separating when my kids were being disobediant (failing or refusing to obey rules) requiring discpline vs. being childish (immature, unwise or foolish behavior) needing correction.
+I had to start separating when my kids were being disobedient (failing or refusing to obey rules) requiring discipline vs. being childish (immature, unwise or foolish behavior) needing correction.

-Childishness often also includes consquences.
-However, these are mostly the natural consequences resulting from poor choices.
-Playing in the wet sandbox after lunch (childishness) means you have to come in early from playing to get a bath before naptime (natural consquence).
+Childishness often also includes consequences.
+However, these are mostly natural consequences resulting from poor choices.
+Playing in the wet sandbox after lunch (childishness) means you have to come in early from playing to get a bath before naptime (natural consequence).

 Do you share my bad habit?
 Check out my post 5 Ways to the Break the ANGRY Habit to find out how I started making the change!